Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 of improvements as well.
 A brass flywheel motor and full 8-wheel drive with a die-cast metal chassis greatly improved

 the performance of the Mantua diesels during the 1990's.
-Also during the '80s and '90s, Mantua picked up many
+Also during the 1980's and 1990's, Mantua picked up many

-former pieces of rolling stock that were once part of the Lindbergh line of HO-scale trains.
+former pieces of rolling stock that were once part of the Lindbergh line of HO scale trains.
 The 43' Gondola

 and 36' center cupola New England-style Caboose are both examples of cars added to the Mantua line from the